 1. Prepare supporting documentation

-You’ll want to review existing project management documentation to help you craft your risk management plan.
+Review existing project management documentation before you craft your risk management plan.
 This documentation includes:

-- Project Charter: among other things, this document establishes the project objectives, the project sponsor, and you as the project manager.
-Frankly, it gives you the right to create a project management plan and then a risk management plan within that.
+- Project charter: This document establishes the project objectives, the project sponsor, and you as the project manager.
+It gives you the right to create a project management plan and then a risk management plan within that.
 If formal project charters aren’t used at your organization, you should at least have this documented in an email or a less formal brief.

-- Project Management Plan: not to be confused with the project plan, this document outlines how you’ll manage, monitor, and control your project, including what methodology to use, how to report progress, how to escalate issues, etc. Your risk management plan should act as a subcomponent of the project management plan.
+- Project management plan: This document outlines how you’ll manage, monitor, and control your project, including what project methodology to use, how to report progress, how to escalate issues, etc. Your risk management plan is a subcomponent of the project plan.
+Looking to streamline your planning process?
+Our project plan template has everything you need for clear, efficient setup.

-- Stakeholder Register: it’s good to have a solid idea of who the project stakeholders are before assessing risk.
+- Stakeholder register: Have a solid idea of who the project stakeholders are before assessing risk.
 Each of these stakeholder groups presents a different set of risks when it comes to people, processes, and technology.
 You can also invite stakeholders to identify risks throughout the project and even nominate them as risk owners!

 2. Set the context

-The introduction to your risk management plan should explain the intent of this document and its relationship to the overarching project management plan.
+The introduction to your risk management plan should explain its intent and relationship to the overarching project plan.
 Use this context to drive a conversation about risk management with your team and your project sponsor.

 3. Decide with your team how to identify and assess risks